Get binary representation of categorical variables

 Value

-A matrix representing the categorical variables in binary form ("dummy coding")
+A matrix encoding the categorical variable(s) in binary form.

 Details